IPO Boston 2015

 Fireking – A band sired by former members of Figures On A Beach, who claim to be the “rock experience of the 21st Century.”
-The sound on their Live A Little, Love A Little CD falls somewhere between Face To Face-era Kinks and The Stooges’ Funhouse, and their performance at The Cavern at IPO Liverpool in 2005 had many of the locals begging for more!
+The sound on their Live A Little, Love A Little CD falls somewhere between Face To Face -era Kinks and The Stooges’ Funhouse, and their performance at The Cavern at IPO Liverpool in 2005 had many of the locals begging for more!
 Speaking of “more”, their long-awaited Double Trouble album was released earlier this year, and features a whopping 22 tracks of their trademark high-octane rawk!

-Arthur Nasson – A rock Renaissance man with seven albums to his credit, Nasson seamlessly shifts from quirky Dylan-esque folk to art rock, jazz, and Beatle-esque powerpop….sometimes in the same song (several of which have been picked up by MTV)!
+Arthur Nasson – A rock Renaissance man with seven full-length albums to his credit, Nasson seamlessly shifts from quirky Dylan-esque folk to art rock, jazz, and Beatle-esque powerpop….sometimes in the same song (several of which have been picked up by MTV)!
 Fans of ELO and The Cars will also dig this stuff!
 His latest EP, The Emperor’s New Sound, has been scarfing up rave reviews, including a nod for a likely Top Ten of the Year from The Aquarian Weekly!

 Michael Oliver & The Sacred Band – Yin and Yanxiety, Oliver’s latest album, is a touchingly personal collection of intelligent pop and rock songs reminiscent of Matthew Sweet, Marshall Crenshaw, REM and even The Archies!
 It is an emotional meditation on the past, filled with beautifully crafted songs that glisten, glow, and grandly unfold, with vocals lingering and lyrics resonating long after the songs have faded.